kavyanshpandey/Covid19--Tracker/README.md

 # Stack-Used
  master
 1. HTML(Hyper Text Markup Language)
+ The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser.

-2. VUE (Visual User Environment)
+3. VUE (Visual User Environment)
-3. JAVASCRIPT
+4. JAVASCRIPT

 ## [Features]
 1. Visiters will get all latest information related to `covid-counts`.